Skip to Main Content

 Structured medication reviews (SMRs) improve medication adherence, reduce unnecessary prescriptions, and optimise patient outcomes in respiratory care.
 By reviewing patient experience, symptoms, medication use and inhaler technique, healthcare professionals can minimise risk of harm, limit side effects, and prevent poor health outcomes.
 This approach ensures that treatments remain appropriate and effective for better management of respiratory conditions and enhanced quality of life.

-What will be covered
+What was covered

 • Case-based discussion about undertaking an SMR in a patient with polypharmacy with a focus on respiratory conditions